-4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed inline with part 4 of KCSiE and the wider school policies and procedures.
+4. Where concerns are considered to be 'low level' by the Headteacher, they should be managed in- Refer t line with part 4 of KCSiE and the wider school policies and procedures.
 The Designated Safeguarding Lead may be involved in this process.